cosmos72/hyperluminal-mem/README.md

 - `MEM-SIZE` is a type: it represents the length of a raw memory block, counted in words (not in bytes).
-Used by all the functions that manipulate raw memory in units of `mem-words` - which means most Hyperluminal-DB functions.
+Used by all the functions that manipulate raw memory in units of `mem-words` - which means most Hyperluminal-MEM functions.

    For the curious, in practice it is `(unsigned-byte 30)` on 32-bit systems, `(unsigned-byte 61)` on 64-bit systems, and so on...